Palmdale to Burbank

 - Provide connection opportunity in Palmdale for high-speed trains between Las Vegas and Los Angeles

-Staff is continuing to advance the environmental work and the Draft Environmental Impact/Statement (EIR/EIS) will be issued for public comment in 2021.
+Staff is continuing to advance the environmental work and the Draft EIR/EIS, which will be issued for public comment in early 2022.

 A link to the PowerPoint presentation associated with this topic can be found here: PowerPoint: Palmdale to Burbank Amendment to the Preferred Alternative.

 - Virtual fly over video of the SR14A Preferred Alternative – English

 - Virtual fly over video of the SR14A Preferred Alternative – Spanish